 Correia & Puth, PLLC

-Jonathan C. Puth is a founding member of Correia & Puth and an advocate for employees.
+Jonathan C. Puth is a founding member of Correia & Puth and a well-known advocate for employees.
 Mr. Puth represents clients with claims of sexual harassment, workplace discrimination, whistleblower retaliation, and claims for wages, commissions, and contract rights.
 Mr. Puth is admitted to practice before the state and federal courts of the District of Columbia and Maryland, and the United States Supreme Court.

 Mr. Puth litigates claims of harassment, retaliation, discrimination and wage theft in area courts.
-He advises employees regarding their legal rights, including potential discrimination claims, terms of separation from employment, employment contracts, and severance negotiations.
+He advises employees regarding their legal rights, including potential legal claims and in severance negotiations.
 Mr. Puth also counsels employees who are facing unfair treatment or other difficulties in the workplace.
 Mr. Puth served as counsel to the plaintiff class in Hartman v.
 Powell, a gender discrimination class action that garnered the largest award in the history of the Civil Rights Act, and was awarded the 2000 Trial Lawyer of the Year award by Trial Lawyers for Public Justice for his work on that landmark case.
-Mr. Puth is recognized by Washingtonion Magazine as a top employee advocate, has for years been selected for inclusion by Super Lawyers and by Best Lawyers for his work representing employees in the Washington, DC region, and is rated by Martindale-Hubbell as a Top Rated Lawyer and “AV Preeminent,” the highest attorney peer review rating.
+Mr. Puth is recognized by Washingtonion Magazine as a top employee advocate, has for years been selected for years for inclusion by Super Lawyers and by Best Lawyers for his work representing employees in the Washington, DC region, and is rated by Martindale-Hubbell as a Top Rated Lawyer and “AV Preeminent,” the highest attorney peer review rating.

 Mr. Puth focuses his practice on representing targets of sex harassment and retaliation.
 He represents transgender clients encountering discrimination in the workplace and in public accommodations.
 Mr. Puth has continually devoted his practice to the representation of employees, not employers, in claims of sex harassment, whistleblower retaliation, discrimination, wage and commission theft, severance negotiations, contract disputes, and employee counseling.